1999 Honolulu shootings

 The 1999 Honolulu shootings or the Xerox murders were an incident of mass murder that occurred on November 2, 1999, in a Xerox Corporation building in Honolulu, Hawaii, United States.
-Service technician Byran Koji Uyesugi shot at eight people; wounding seven fatally (six co-workers and his supervisor).
-This was the worst mass shooting in the history of Hawaii.
+Service technician Byran Koji Uyesugi shot at eight people, wounding seven fatally (six co-workers and his supervisor).
+This was the worst workplace shooting in the history of Hawaii.

 Shooting

 At 8:00 in the morning, Byran Koji Uyesugi, a service technician working at Xerox, opened fire inside the building with a semi-automatic pistol, killing his supervisor and six co-workers, and fired in the direction of another co-worker who fled the building.
 The eighth person escaped without injury.
+He fired 28 shots in total, 25 of which hit a person.

 After the shooting, Uyesugi fled in a company van, and by mid-morning, he was found sitting in the van near the Hawaii Nature Center in Makiki, above downtown Honolulu.
 He held a standoff with police that lasted for five hours, during which he brandished a pistol, read magazines and smoked cigarettes.
 Adding to the tension of the standoff, the Hawaii Nature Center was hosting thirty-five local school children, who were trapped inside without food or water.
 Uyesugi surrendered to police at approximately 3:00 p.m.
 HST.